 Japan central banker mum on alleged involvement in Ghosn transaction

-Japanese tabloid Shukan Bunshun reported on Thursday that as an executive at Shinsei Bank Ltd , Takako Masai was involved in an alleged attempt by Ghosn to pass 1.7 billion yen (US$15 million) in personal derivatives-trading losses incurred during the 2008 financial crisis onto Nissan.
+Japanese tabloid Shukan Bunshun reported on Thursday that as an executive at Shinsei Bank, Takako Masai was involved in an alleged attempt by Ghosn to pass ¥1.7 billion (US$15 million) in personal derivatives-trading losses incurred during the 2008 financial crisis onto Nissan.
 The suspected transaction was first reported by the Asahi newspaper on Tuesday.

 "I'd like to refrain from commenting about individual transactions due to my duty of confidentiality," Masai told a news conference after meeting with business executives in Fukuoka, southern Japan.